 Our early intervention program, Keeping my Place, works with young people already living in private rental properties, but whose tenancies are risk due to financial difficulty or personal crisis.
 The program’s goal is to keep young people in their homes – and out of the homelessness system.

 Our newest project, say.kitchen, is an exciting new initiative comprised of a training café, gallery and youth hub.
-Due to open early August, say.kitchen will open a whole new world of possibilities for young people in SA.
+Located in the heart of Adelaide’s west end, say.kitchen is comprised of a training café, gallery and youth hub.
+Say.kitchen opens a whole new world of possibilities for young people in SA.